 In 2018, Unanet made the Inc 5000 list.
 Unanet employees nominated Fran for The SaaS Report top CEOs where she reached #10 out of 5000 nominations.
 Also, in 2018, the Northern Virginia Tech Council (NVTC), the membership and trade association for the technology community in Northern Virginia, selected Unanet as a 2018 Tech 100 Company and Fran as a 2018 Tech 100 Executive.
-Fran is a 1999 Mindshare Graduate, a nominee for the 2004 Women In Technology Leadership Award, a 2006 Woman Who Means Business (Washington Business Journal), a 2015 Nominee for the GWSCPA (Greater Washington Society of CPAs) Community Leader Category for the Woman to Watch award, and a SmartCEO 2016 Brava winner.
+Fran is a 1999 Mindshare Graduate, a nominee for the 2004 Women In Technology Leadership Award, a 2006 Woman Who Means Business (Washington Business Journal), a 2015 Nominee for the GWSCPA (Greater Washington Society of CPAs) Community Leader Category for the Woman to Watch award, a SmartCEO 2016 Brava winner and a 2019 E&Y Entrepreneur Nominee.
 Fran mentors and speaks on entrepreneurship, women in business, starting and operating small business, project management effectiveness, and benefits of business management software.

-To learn more, read the article featuring Fran in The Washington Post!
+To learn more, read the articles featuring Fran in the Washington Post.